Vanderbilt visits Hayes and LSU

 Vanderbilt Commodores (15-12, 8-6 SEC) at LSU Tigers (12-15, 1-13 SEC)

 The Commodores are 8-6 against SEC opponents.
-Vanderbilt ranks fifth in the SEC shooting 33.0% from downtown.
-Myles Stute leads the Commodores shooting 39.6% from 3-point range.

-The Tigers and Commodores match up Wednesday for the first time in conference play this season.
+Vanderbilt is seventh in the SEC with 34.1 rebounds per game led by Liam Robbins averaging 6.9.

-TOP PERFORMERS: Adam Miller averages 2.3 made 3-pointers per game for the Tigers, scoring 11.4 points while shooting 30.7% from beyond the arc.
-K.J.
-Williams is shooting 46.5% and averaging 15.7 points over the last 10 games for LSU.
+TOP PERFORMERS: K.J.
+Williams is averaging 16 points and 7.3 rebounds for the Tigers.
+Derek Fountain is averaging 9.5 points and six rebounds over the past 10 games for LSU.

-Stute averages 2.4 made 3-pointers per game for the Commodores, scoring 9.4 points while shooting 39.6% from beyond the arc.
-Liam Robbins is shooting 46.3% and averaging 13.2 points over the last 10 games for Vanderbilt.
+Robbins is scoring 15.1 points per game and averaging 6.9 rebounds for the Commodores.
+Myles Stute is averaging 2.0 made 3-pointers over the last 10 games for Vanderbilt.

 LAST 10 GAMES: Tigers: 0-10, averaging 61.0 points, 29.7 rebounds, 9.9 assists, 5.9 steals and 3.5 blocks per game while shooting 37.3% from the field.
 Their opponents have averaged 73.1 points per game.